particle-iot/docs/src/content/getting-started/cloud/logic.md

 ### Logic templates

-Using a template is the easiest way to get started.
+Using a template is the easiest way to get started:

-The current templates are:

 - Decode Base64: Decode an event data payload that is encoded using Base64 back into a byte array.
 - Decode Base85: Decode an event data payload that is encoded using Base85 back into a byte array.
 - Reformat JSON data: Reformat and add fields to a JSON event to make it compatible with an external service.

+To create a Logic Function from scratch, select the template that matches the type of trigger you want:

 - Event-triggered function: Start with a clean Logic Function that triggers from an event.
 - Scheduled function: Start with a clean Logic Function that triggers on a schedule.

 ### Creating a Logic Function from a template